khoifishpond/snowmigo-fe/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
   <p>
-    The goal of this project is to create a successful web application from a student-led project idea.
+    The goal of this project was to create a successful web application from a student-led project idea.
 Our team created an app that will allow users to authenticate with a third-party service and consume two other APIs.
-This application is responsible for authentication via OAuth.
+This application has features that include using Google OAuth, viewing a Mountain Resort's information, and the weather forecast of the day.
   </p>

 <p align="right">(<a href="#top">back to top</a>)</p>